 By this point, you should now have a word count range to target with your content, as well as insight into the individual words you should include to ensure competitive parity from the content perspective.

 From there, it’s as simple as unleashing your writers on the prompt and guidelines provided.

-For example, instead of creating a new page every year targeting things like “New Years 2020 deals”, “New Years 2021 deals”, etc., you should create a single “New Years (year) deals” page that you update every year based on a review of what Google is rewarding that year content-wise around that query.
+For example, instead of creating a new page every year targeting things like “New Years 2022 deals,” “New Years 2023 deals”, etc., you should create a single “New Years [year] deals” page that you update every year based on a review of what search engines are rewarding content-wise around that query.

-By maintaining one page that you update on a yearly basis, you open up the ability to accrue links year-over-year rather than needing to “reset” with each new year, ultimately saving you a lot of time and resources.
+By maintaining one page that you update yearly, you open up the ability to accrue links year-over-year rather than needing to “reset” with each new year, ultimately saving you a lot of time and resources.

 Still need convincing?
-Here’s the tactic being utilized in the wild by ASOS.
-Navigating to their “black Friday clothing deals” URL, we’re met with the below:
+Here’s how ASOS uses this tactic for their Black Friday landing page.
+Navigating to their “black Friday clothing deals” URL, you’ll see this: